RedBrothers/GeneticMarkerSearch/README.md

 ```bash
 ./GeneticMarkerSearch CONFIG_FILE
 ```
-`CONFIG_FILE_PATH` must be a valid config file, like `config.dat` in this repository, which specifies the following values:
+`CONFIG_FILE` must be a valid config file, like `config.dat` in this repository, which specifies the following values:
 - `genomes_path`: path to a folder with genome files (either `.fasta` files or archives containing a single `.fasta` file each).
 - `markers_file`: path to a `.csv` file with markers to find in genomes.
 - `result_file`: path to a `.csv` file to store the result at.